Here’s Sue Austin writing in the Shropshire Star in October 2004.

 After all, Beacon Hill Farm was the very essence of Northumberland countryside.
 Why go further when the farm itself is on the site of an ancient beech wood, has a lovely lake and 350 acres to explore?
 Sitting in the garden room of Beacon Hill Cottage enjoying the spring sunshine, watching red squirrels play just yards away and with a spectacular view to both the east and the south, what else did I need?
 Already, we had enjoyed a walk in the woods, a couple of games of tennis and the luxury of the sauna, steam room jacuzzi and superb swimming pool, all within a couple of minutes walk of the cottage.
 I had worked out in the gym and even had a wonderful de-stressing massage at Beacon Hill’s very own beauty salon.

-The complex is part of the Premier Cottages organisation, which offers more than 700 self catering, independently owned, cottages across the United Kingdom.
 Originally a working farm, it opened the first of its holiday cottages about 16 years ago after the owner, Alun Moore, suffered a spinal injury and was unable to continue farming.
 Since then, he and his wife, Clare, have restored and converted some accommodation, built new holiday cottages, and created a small, but luxurious leisure complex.

 There is fly fishing on the lake, country rides are available in the summer and, as a pilot, Alun is even able to offer shared costs flights over Northumberland.
 He believes that holidaymakers should slow down their pace of life, saying too many people spend their vacation racing around trying to see everything and never find time to relax.
 ‘Why travel 30 miles to have a picnic, when you can walk down to Meg’s Lake and enjoy the beauty and peace of Beacon Hill?” he said.